Detecting Consumers' Financial Vulnerability using Open Banking Data: Evidence from UK Payday Loans

 \section{Introduction}

 A payday loan is a short-term loan typically taken for a small amount.
 According to \citet{Gathergood2019}, the United Kingdom has the world's second-largest payday loan market after the United States.
-In 2016/7, the UK payday loan market was valued at approximately £220 million \citep{BBC2017}.
-However, due to stricter regulations, the industry has experienced a significant decline from its £2.5 billion valuation in 2013.
+In 2016/7, the UK payday loan market was valued at approximately Â£220 million \citep{BBC2017}.
+However, due to stricter regulations, the industry has experienced a significant decline from its Â£2.5 billion valuation in 2013.
 Payday loan borrowers often face difficulties repaying the total balance and have to renew their loans upon maturity, incurring high fees that exacerbate their financial conditions \citep{carter2022time}.

-This repeated usage of payday loans over an extended period is commonly known as the \emph{debt trap} \citep{CFPB2016}.
-To address this problem, regulators have implemented different measures.
-In the US, payday loan bans, mandatory minimum intervals between consecutive loans, and prohibition of renewals or limited loans per year are some of the regulatory responses \citep{Desai2017}.
-In the UK, the Financial Conduct Authority established a maximum cap of 0.8\% a day of the borrowed amount.
-The introduction of the price cap in 2015 has reduced by 45\% the number of borrowers seeking advice on payday loan issues \citep{CA2016}.
-This regulation has also led to many customer compensation claims, which caused Wonga, the UK's largest payday lender, to declare bankruptcy in 2018.
+This repeated usage of payday loans over an extended period is commonly referred to as the debt trap \citep{CFPB2016}.
+To address this issue, regulators have implemented a range of policy interventions.
+In the United States, these include payday loan bans, mandatory cooling-off periods between consecutive loans, and restrictions on rollovers or the number of loans permitted annually \citep{Desai2017}.
+In the United Kingdom, the Financial Conduct Authority introduced a price cap limiting interest and fees to 0.8\% per day of the borrowed amount.
+Implemented in 2015, this cap reduced by 45\% the number of borrowers seeking advice on payday loan-related problems \citep{CA2016}.
+It also triggered a surge in customer compensation claims, contributing to the collapse of Wonga, formerly the UK's largest payday lender, in 2018.